DPDK/dpdk/doc/guides/contributing/patches.rst

 applied without dependencies as a backport.

-It is better to keep the related documentation changes in the same patch file as the code, rather than one big documentation patch at then end of a patchset.
+It is better to keep the related documentation changes in the same patch file as the code, rather than one big documentation patch at the end of a patchset.
 This makes it easier for future maintenance and development of the code.